Aetna to sell Missouri Medicaid as part of Coventry deal

-(Reuters) - Aetna Inc (AET.N) said on Tuesday it agreed to sell its Missouri Medicaid business to WellCare Health Plans Inc (WCG.N) as part of its purchase of Coventry Health Care Inc CVH.N because their combined Missouri businesses had exceeded Medicaid membership limits.
+Jan 22 (Reuters) - Aetna Inc said on Tuesday it agreed to sell its Missouri Medicaid business to WellCare Health Plans Inc as part of its purchase of Coventry Health Care Inc because their combined Missouri businesses had exceeded Medicaid membership limits.

 Aetna said in August that it planned to buy Coventry for about $5.6 billion to expand its Medicaid government health insurance business for the poor and disabled.